 • Lunch boxes with separate containers stop food from getting squashed, prevent salads from going soggy from dressings and avoid strong smells from permeating into other dishes.

-For more ideas, join the following Expat Kitchen classes:
+For more ideas, check out Expat Kitchen.

 Parents from the health and food industries share their own lunchbox go-to’s and some helpful tips.

 “My kids’ absolute favourite meal to take to school is beef or pork tortellini with some Parmesan cheese!
 It takes seven minutes to cook in the morning before school, and goes straight into a flask with a small pot of grated Parmesan , and some raw cucumber and carrot sticks.
 If I think they need an extra health boost, we cook the tortellini in beef bone broth (or you can just add a few spoonfuls to boiling water).
 It really enhances the flavour and is packed full of goodness.” – Sasha Conlan, Founder of Sasha’s Fine Foods